influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.3/tick/syntax.md

    |eval(lambda: float("total_error_responses")/float("total_responses") * 100.0)
 ```

-In Example 14 above the `float` conversion function is used to ensure that the calculated percentage uses floating point precision when the field values in the InfluxDB may have been stored as integers.
+In Example 14 above the `float` conversion function is used to ensure that the calculated percentage uses floating point precision when the field values in the InfluxDB database may have been stored as integers.

 ##### Numerical precision